JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > properties associated with the selected entities are also returned.
 This may
 > be useful when users desire to perform analysis that involves metadata.

+`TO` is used after a relationship verb and is considered a 'filler' word that is ignored by the query

+> The keyword `to` is supported by J1QL so that the query can be read as a
+> natural language question.
+Although `to` can be used in a query, if omitted,
+> the returned result will be the same.
+>
+> The following are some example relationship verbs where `to` could be used:\
+>
+> deployed to
+> contributes to
+> connects to
+> assigned to
+> relates to
+>
+> The following queries will return the same result
+>
+> ```j1ql
+> FIND User that contributes to CodeRepo
+> FIND User that contributes CodeRepo
+> ```

 Keep in mind the keywords are _case insensitive_.

 ## String Comparisons